-- M.O.D.O.K. — “an egomaniacal supervillain with a really big head and a really little body, struggles to maintain control of his evil organization and his demanding family”
+- M.O.D.O.K. — “an egomaniacal supervillain with a really big head and a really little body, struggles to maintain control of his evil organization and his demanding family.”

-- Hit-Monkey — “a wronged Japanese snow monkey, mentored by the ghost of an American assassin … cuts a wide swath through the Tokyo underworld in this darkly cinematic and brutally funny revenge saga”
+- Hit-Monkey — “a wronged Japanese snow monkey, mentored by the ghost of an American assassin … cuts a wide swath through the Tokyo underworld in this darkly cinematic and brutally funny revenge saga.”

-- Tigra & Dazzler — “two woke superheroes and best friends … fight for recognition among powered people who make up the 8 million stories in Los Angeles”
+- Tigra & Dazzler — “two woke superheroes and best friends … fight for recognition among powered people who make up the 8 million stories in Los Angeles.”

-- Howard the Duck — “Trapped in a world he never made, America’s favorite fighting fowl … hopes to return home with the help of his unstoppable gal pal Beverly before the evil Dr. Bong can turn him into the crispiest dish on the menu”
+- Howard the Duck — “Trapped in a world he never made, America’s favorite fighting fowl … hopes to return home with the help of his unstoppable gal pal Beverly before the evil Dr. Bong can turn him into the crispiest dish on the menu.”

-Who Is the Leader of The Offenders?
+Who was in the cast of The Offenders?

 A full cast for The Offenders had not been revealed by the project’s cancellation.